 You may want to initially give him some treats during brushing, so he sees the experience as a positive one.

-The Right Dog Grooming Tools and Kits for the Best Goldendoodle Hairstyles
+The Right Dog Grooming Tools and Kits for your Pet

-If you plan on grooming your Goldendoodle at home, you will need the right grooming tools such as a pair of thinning shears, blunt-tipped scissors, and quality clippers.
+If you plan on grooming your Golden Retriever Poodle mix at home, you will need the right grooming tools such as a pair of thinning shears, blunt-tipped scissors, and quality clippers.